Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Assessment of Model-Predicted HFQPOs in Light of Observational Data

 Although the $\chi^2$ exhibits substantial enhancement for smaller $l$ and intermediate $\alpha$, $\chi^2_{\min}\sim 0$ for the source Sgr A* assuming both RPM and TDM (\autoref{RPMSgr} and \autoref{TDMSgr}).
-Thus both models predict $AIC\sim 5$ and hence are equally favored.
-Earlier determinations of the spin of this source display considerable disparity, with some analyses supporting a nearly vanishing spin $\rm a \lesssim 0.1 $ \cite{Fragione:2020khu}, others indicating an intermediate value ($\rm a\sim 0.5 $, $ \rm a\sim 0.52$, $ \rm a\sim 0.22$) \cite{Genzel:2003as,Shcherbakov:2010ki,Belanger:2006gm}, and still others favoring a high to near-extremal spin ($\rm a= 0.9\pm 0.06$, $ \rm a\sim 0.92$) \cite{Daly:2023axh,Moscibrodzka:2009gw}.
+Thus both models predict $AIC\sim 10$ and hence seem to be equally favored.
+Earlier determinations of the spin of this source display considerable disparity, with some analyses supporting a nearly vanishing spin $\rm a \lesssim 0.1 $ \cite{Fragione:2020khu}, others indicating an intermediate to low value ($\rm a\sim 0.52 $, $ \rm a\sim 0.5$, $ \rm a\sim 0.22$) \cite{Genzel:2003as,Shcherbakov:2010ki,Belanger:2006gm}, and still others favoring a high to near-extremal spin ($\rm a= 0.9\pm 0.06$, $\rm a\sim 0.9$, $\rm 0.4 \lesssim a \lesssim 1$) \cite{Daly:2023axh,Moscibrodzka:2009gw,Meyer:2006fd}.
 These spins were determined assuming Sgr A* to be a Kerr BH.
-Here we assumed Sgr A* to be a hairy Kerr BH and based on RPM and TDM, the most favorable spins (assuming $\alpha\sim 0$) are $a_{min}\sim 0.92$ and $a_{min}\sim 0.8$, respectively, roughly in agreement with \cite{Meyer:2006fd,Daly:2023axh}.
-Thus, the present data cannot differentiate between RPM and TDM, but the huge disparity in the earlier spin estimates possibly requires revisiting the spin estimates of this source by earlier independent methods assuming a non-Kerr geometry, e.g. the hairy Kerr scenario considered here.
+Here we assumed Sgr A* to be a hairy Kerr BH and based on RPM and TDM, the most favorable spins (assuming $\alpha\sim 0$) are $a_{min}\sim 0.999$ for both the models, roughly in agreement with \cite{Meyer:2006fd,Daly:2023axh}.
+Thus, the present data cannot distinguish between the RPM and the TDM, but the huge disparity in the earlier spin estimates possibly requires revisiting the spin estimates of this source by earlier independent methods assuming a non-Kerr geometry, e.g. the hairy Kerr scenario considered here.